passes-org/passes/packages/reqs/README.md

 #### PassProviders.sendResult

-Once your user has accepted or rejected a pass request, you can send the result back to the requesting app via `PassProviders.sendResult`.
+Once your user has accepted or rejected a Pass Request, you can send the result back to the requesting app via `PassProviders.sendResult`.

 ```typescript
 import { PassProviders } from '@passes/reqs';